 Message from the Producers: We have made the difficult decision to postpone the UK tour of The Curious Incident of the Dog in the Night-Time.
 As a result, performances at Troubadour Wembley Park Theatre (18 November 2020-10 January 2021) have been cancelled.
 Thank you for your patience and understanding, we look forward to welcoming audiences back into Christopher Boone’s extraordinary world and hope to announce new 2021/22 tour dates in the coming months.

 No, you’re not dreaming.
-The smash-hit, multi-award-winning National Theatre production of The Curious Incident Of The Dog In The Night-Time returns to London for a strictly limited season.
+The smash-hit, multi-award-winning National Theatre production of The Curious Incident Of The Dog In The Night-Time is returning to London at the Troubadour Wembley Park Theatre.

 15-year-old Christopher stands beside Mrs Shears’ dead dog.
 It’s been speared with a garden fork, it is seven minutes after midnight and Christopher is under suspicion.
 He records each fact in the book he is writing to solve the mystery of who murdered Wellington.

 He has an extraordinary brain and is exceptional at maths while ill-equipped to interpret everyday life.
 He has never ventured alone beyond the end of his road, he detests being touched and he distrusts strangers.
 But his detective work, forbidden by his father, takes him on a frightening journey that upturns his world.